ToonWrld33/Evil-Portals-WiFi-Pineapple/ADVANCED_PORTAL.md

 ⸻

-## 📜 Essential Files for Multi-Page Portals
+## 📜 Essential Files for Multi-Page Portals.
+THese three are a plug-and-play for all future portals.

 To create a more sophisticated portal, you'll add additional pages: